10 Tips about how to Prevent Seasickness

 Get in the water as quick as you can, leave boat duties to those made of tougher stuff.
 The longer you spend on the rocking horse the more likely you’ll get sick.

 No.6 Focus on the Horizon

 Focus on the horizon or land.
 This doesn’t seem to work for me but it’s something everyone suggests so I chucked it in (no pun intended).

 No.7 Stay positive

 Try not to focus on getting sick.
 A study was conducted on two Israeli Navy crews on the same day.
 One crew was told that the conditions were horrible and they would all likely become seasick.
 The other crew was told the opposite and guess what?
 Both crews experienced the conditions they were told to expect despite being out in exactly the same style vessels on exactly the same day.

 Learn the early signs of getting sick.
 I start to burp and get gassy.
 This is the signal for me to go into damage control.

 Refrain from getting on the firewater the night before.

-Here is some follow up tips to prevent seasickness that have come from our Noob Spearo Facebook page, Podcast guests and more
+Here are some follow up tips to prevent seasickness from the Noob Spearo Community

 For more information and/or laughs you can listen in to our interview with Simon Trippe where we talk more about seasickness and get his tips.